Tip #714: Why is Interleaving Important?

 I have never heard the word before.
 So I looked it up (natch) to find that interleave literally means to insert pages (typically blank) between the pages of a book.
 But that was not what Jensen meant.

-He used the term to mean mixing up, or alternately interspersing different types of problems for participants to solve rather than grouping all of the similar problems together.
+He uses the term to mean mixing up, or alternately interspersing different types of problems for participants to solve rather than grouping all of the similar problems together.
 It’s really like taking a deck of numbered cards and shuffling face cards in at random intervals.

 According to Jensen, “Interleaving concepts helps the brain detect similarities and differences.”